 Either way, you should always be wearing a good quality fishing PFD when you’re out on the water.
 Not only will they save your life, but they also offer some practical tackle storage solutions, too.

-It’s not all sweetness and light, as pedal yaks do have their downsides.
+It’s not all sweetness and light, as even the best pedal kayak will have its downsides.

 Perhaps the most obvious is their expense.
-Pedal drive systems can be extremely pricey compared to a simple paddle-powered fishing yak.
+Pedal drive systems can be extremely pricey compared to a paddle kayak.

 They also add considerable weight to a kayak – which can be problematic when it comes to getting you to and from the water – especially if you already have a lot of gear.